Mammoth steppe: Animals

-Decline of the mammoth steppe
+Decline

-The mammoth steppe had a cold, dry climate.
 During the past interglacial warmings, forests of trees and shrubs expanded northward into the mammoth steppe, when northern Siberia, Alaska and the Yukon (Beringia) would have formed a mammoth steppe refugium.
 When the planet grew colder again, the mammoth steppe expanded.
 This ecosystem covered wide areas of the northern part of the globe, thrived for approximately 100,000 years without major changes, but then diminished to small regions around 12,000 years ago.

-There are two theories about the decline of the mammoth steppe.
+There are two theories about the decline of the mammoth steppe: climate change and human predation.

 Climate change

-The Climatic Hypothesis assumes that the vast mammoth ecosystem could have only existed within a certain range of climatic parameters.
-At the beginning of the Holocene 10,000 years ago, mossy forests, tundra, lakes and wetlands displaced mammoth steppe.
-It has been assumed that in contrast to other previous interglacials the cold dry climate switched to a warmer wetter climate that, in turn, caused the disappearance of the grasslands and their dependent megafauna.
+The climatic hypothesis assumes that the vast mammoth ecosystem could have only existed within a certain range of climatic parameters.
+At the beginning of the Holocene, mossy forests, tundra, lakes and wetlands displaced mammoth steppe.
+It has been assumed that in contrast to previous interglacials the cold dry climate switched to a warmer wetter climate that in turn caused the disappearance of the grasslands and their dependent megafauna.

-The extinct steppe bison (Bison priscus) survived across the northern region of central eastern Siberia until 8000 years ago.
-A study of the frozen mummy of a steppe bison found in northern Yakutia, Russia indicated that it was a pasture grazer in a habitat that was becoming dominated by shrub and tundra vegetation.
+The extinct steppe bison survived across the northern region of central eastern Siberia until 8,000 years ago.
+A study of the frozen mummy of a steppe bison found in northern Yakutia indicated that it was a pasture grazer in a habitat that was becoming dominated by shrub and tundra vegetation.
 Higher temperature and rainfall led to a decrease in its previous habitat during the early Holocene, and this led to population fragmentation followed by extinction.

-The mammoth steppe was covered all winter with snow, which reflected sunlight back up into space and thus delayed the spring warming.
+The mammoth steppe was covered all winter with snow, which reflected sunlight into the atmosphere and thus delayed the spring warming.
 With no more mammoths left to push trees down to get at their leaves to eat, the area became covered in tall forest sticking up above the snow all winter and catching the early sunlight and thus causing an early spring warming.

 In 2017 a study looked at the environmental conditions across Europe, Siberia and the Americas from 25,000 to 10,000 YBP.
 The study found that prolonged warming events leading to deglaciation and maximum rainfall occurred just before the transformation of the rangelands that supported megaherbivores into widespread wetlands that supported herbivore-resistant plants.
 The study proposes that moisture-driven environmental change led to the megafaunal extinctions, and that Africa's trans-equatorial position allowed rangeland to continue to exist between the deserts and the central forests; therefore fewer megafauna species became extinct there.